Get a peek into the inners of the Scala compiler.

 - Scala is written in Scala, so going through the source code and patching it will improve your Scala-fu

 - last but not least, it only takes a few accepted commits to make it into the Scala Contributor Hall of Fame.

 The main Scala project consists of the standard Scala library, the Scala reflection and macros library, the Scala compiler and the Scaladoc tool.
 This means there’s plenty to choose from when deciding what to work on.
 Typically the scaladoc tool provides a low entry point for new committers, so it is a good first step into contributing.

-On the Scala bug tracker you will find many bugs that are marked as good starting points to contributing (“community” bugs) or that are not currently assigned and that you could pick up.
+On the Scala bug tracker you will find the bugs that you could pick up.
 Once you decided on a ticket to look at, see the next step on how to proceed further.

 If you are interested in contributing code, we ask you to sign the Scala Contributor License Agreement, which allows us to ensure that all code submitted to the project is unencumbered by copyrights or patents.